 For this reason, taking out critical illness cover might be an important consideration.
 However, if you are in good health, you may wonder whether it is worth taking out this type of insurance.
-In our latest blog, we offer some guidance on what critical illness cover could do for you and your family.
+In our latest blog, we offer some guidance on what this form of financial protection could do for you and your family.

-Critical illness cover provides a pay-out if you are diagnosed with a defined medical condition that is predetermined in the policy.
+Critical illness cover, or CIC, provides a pay-out if you are diagnosed with a defined medical condition that is predetermined in the policy.
 Unfortunately, no one knows what is around the corner and it may be important to have sufficient cover in place should the unexpected happen.

-As with other protection policies, you will pay a monthly premium.
+As with other protection policies, you will pay a monthly premium and the policy will be set for a fixed term, which is decided during the application process.
 Critical illness cover is set for a fixed term, which is decided during the application process.
 It is important to consider things such as how long is left on your mortgage or when you are likely to retire.